Contents

 The type of construction of the golf ball will play a huge part in how the ball feels on the club, spin rate, ball trajectory, and reaction on the green.

 To determine which ball will suit your game the best, you will need to evaluate your game and determine which properties will benefit your game the most.
-If you require more feel and spin to improve your short game, you will need a different construction than someone that requires more distance and less spin.
+If you require more feel and spin to improve your short game, you will need a different construction than someone who requires more distance and less spin.

 If you live in a colder place this will also affect your golf ball choice.
 These are the best golf balls for cold weather.